riftcanem/mtaugusta/constitution.md

 > c.
 Bailiffs cannot act as Bailiff if they are either defendant or plaintiff in a trial.
 It is the duty of the presiding judge to appoint a temporary Bailiff for the duration of the trial, if one is required.

 > d.
 Judges must declare potential conflicts of interest.
-It is the responsibility of the other judges to determine if any potential conflict of interest is sufficient to remove impartiality, and any ruling of 2 or more judges that a judge cannot preside over a case due to conflict of interest is sufficient cause to prevent that judge from presiding over the case.
+If the court, through /r/mtaugustajustice is petitioned by the defendant or the plaintiff, it is the responsibility of the other judges to determine if any potential conflict of interest is sufficient to remove impartiality of the presiding Judge, and any ruling of 2 or more Judges that a Judge cannot preside over a case due to conflict of interest is sufficient cause to prevent that Judge from presiding over the case.

 > e.
-In the case that all Judges are simultaneously either defendants or plaintiffs, it shall be the duty of the Mayor to adjudicate the trial.
-As highest arbitrator, there can be no appeal to such a trial.
+In the case that all Judges are simultaneously either defendants, plaintiffs, or have a conflict of interest it shall be the duty of the Mayor to adjudicate the trial.
+As highest arbitrator, there can be no appeal to such a trial, unless it should be declared a mistrial as per the process laid out in Article 3, Part D, subpart ii.

 > f.
-Should the mayor and the judges all be plaintiffs and/or defendants in a trial, a temporary, impartial third party Judge must be voted in by 3/4 popular vote (following the rules outlined in Article I, section B, part i), with the duty to preside over the trial only, after which they will cease to act as Judge.
+Should the mayor and the judges all be plaintiffs, defendants, or have a conflict of interest in a trial, a temporary, impartial third party Judge must be voted in by 3/4 popular vote (following the rules outlined in Article I, section B, part i), with the duty to preside over the trial only, after which they will cease to act as Judge.

 > g.
 As an exception to the above, if all members of Mt.
 Augusta are either Plaintiff or Defendant (such as People vs. defendant cases) then the current Judges may preside as normal, subject to these limitations.